 Early philosopher (AD 328) and theologian St. Augustine is attributed as saying, “In the Old Testament, the New is concealed, in the New, the Old is revealed.”

-Brooks, in his book The Road to Character, retells a story from a rabbi about the first Adam (in Genesis) being more focused on what his resume says about him versus another, a second Adam (in the Gospels), focused more on his eulogy.
+Brooks, in his book The Road to Character, retells a Jewish story from a rabbi about the first Adam (in Genesis) being more focused on what his resume says about him versus another, the second Adam (Jesus in the Gospels), focused more on his eulogy.
 It made me think of this conversation pattern that developed with a friend.
 When sharing a story about someone, he made sure he sandwiched in that person’s accomplishments (found in a resume) as part of the discussion.
 I guess it was said so I could fully appreciate the importance or significance of that person by his credentials.
-I also think, the teller, was trying to impress his listeners with whose important shoulders he was rubbing up against.
+I also think, the teller, was trying to impress his listeners on whose important shoulders he was rubbing up against.

 The definition of disciples is comparable to being an apprentice.
-Apprentices however usually chose their master or teacher, not the other way around as was the case with Jesus who chose them.
-A fictitious mock evaluation committee was once circulated that makes the point on the differences of value versus what God sees.
-This search committee came up with this report:
+Apprentices however usually chose their master or teacher, not the other way around as was the case here with Jesus who chose them.
+There once was a fictitious mock evaluation that makes the point between what man values versus what God sees:

 - Peter is declared emotionally unstable and given to fits of temper.